Join the cast of the New York Renaissance Faire

 Fight Guild and Academy

 Robin Hood and his Merry Band defend the poor from the nefarious Sheriff of Nottingham and his thuggish Guards while Sailors of the Royal Navy chase down the scurviest Pirates of the high seas!
-Individual combat and group melees are staged throughout the day, including two Combat Chess Matches, a Naval Maneuvers stunt show and a Final Showdown armed melee.
+Individual combat and group melees are staged throughout the day, including two Combat Chess Matches, Naval stunt combat scenes and a Final Showdown armed melee.
 Both male and female actor-combatants are encouraged to audition — many roles are available.
-Combat evaluations will be held on Sunday, May 14 by invitation (based upon your initial audition, training and expressed interest in a fight call).
+Combat evaluations will be held on Callback Sunday by invitation (based upon your initial audition, training and expressed interest in a fight call) as well as on the optional Fighter-Only audition dates May 19.
+(See registration page for details.)

 The marvelous Fae bring magic and wonder to Sterling Shire.
 The Faerie Queen and her Seelie Court have encamped in the deep woods, where their enchantments draw the hearts of children and adults alike.
 Our Fae lack verbal language, but communicate through focused movement, dance and play.
 Performers wishing to join the Fae will be evaluated on the basis of movement and focus.
 These roles require tremendous stamina, patience, teamwork and creativity.